Trip Facts

 Drive to Lapcha Syar 2 hrs

-Drive from Lapcha Syar / Dukling back to Simikot (2,910 m)
+Drive from Dukling to Simikot (2,910 m)

-After breakfast, begin the return drive from Lapcha Syar/Dukling back to Simikot, following the same remote mountain route.
+After breakfast, begin the return drive from Dukling back to Simikot, following the same remote mountain route.
 The journey offers another chance to enjoy the wide valleys, high ridges, and quiet settlements of Humla from a different perspective.
 Upon arrival in Simikot, the rest of the day is free to rest and relax after the high-altitude experience.

 Fly from Simikot to Nepalgunj – Continue to Kathmandu (1,350 m)

 Early morning flight from Simikot to Nepalgunj, followed by a connecting flight to Kathmandu.
 After arriving in the capital, transfer to the hotel.
-The remainder of the day is free for rest, light shopping, or personal activities
+The remainder of the day is free for rest, light shopping, or personal activities.

 Final Departure